MCPTotal

 40 asyncio.run(main())

-A few notes regarding using MCPs with OpenAI:
+A few notes on using MCP with OpenAI:

-2. As for now - It seems that chatgpt.com supports MCPs working with files, however the SDKs (both Chat Completion and AgentKit) don't work well with MCP that use files as resources.
+2. While chatgpt.com supports MCPs working with files, the SDKs (both Chat Completion and AgentKit) don't work well with MCP servers that use files as resources.

-3. Make sure you don't forget setting your API key envar.
-For example, under terminal it would be this command: export OPENAI_API_KEY="<key here>"
+3. Make sure you don't forget to set your API key environment variable.
+For example, in terminal, it is this command: export OPENAI_API_KEY="<key here>"

-4. OpenAI's documentation warns that connecting to a malicious server can cause harm.
-We know it can try to steal data or fooling the agent to do unintended things.
-So make sure you connect it to trusted servers.
+4. OpenAI's documentation warns that connecting to a malicious server can cause harm, as it can try to steal data or fool the agent into doing unintended things.
+Make sure you only connect to trusted servers.
+We have an upcoming feature to block prompt injections, coming soon.

-5. Some SDKs allow for using authentication and others don't, prefer using the HTTP header when possible.
+5. Some SDKs support authentication, and others don't.
+Use the HTTP header when possible.

 Agent Builder Integration for MCP

-When using the builder dashboard with an MCP component, an access token must be used for authentication, good.
+When using the builder dashboard with an MCP component, you must use an access token for authentication.

 Summary

-MCPTotal simplifies the creation of an MCP server, enabling you to host various underlying tools (MCP servers) and securely expose them to OpenAI’s agent platform with appropriate URLs and credentials.
-We easily allow for running custom MCPs so you don't need to go through the hassle of deploying and managing them on your own.
+MCPTotal enables you to host various tools (MCP servers) and securely expose them to OpenAI’s agent platform with appropriate URLs and credentials.
+MCPTotal easily allows you to run custom MCPs, so you avoid the hassle of deploying and managing them yourself.

-Our architecture prioritizes isolated (single-tenant) and sandboxed server operations, along with auditing and logging for security and diagnostics that are accessible to you.
+The MCPTotal architecture provides isolated (single-tenant) and sandboxed server operations, along with auditing and logging for security and diagnostics.

-For further details on our security architecture, please refer to our blog here.
+For further details on the security architecture, check out the MCPTotal's Security Overview blog post.

 Back to Blog